Horizon causality from holographic scattering in asymptotically dS$_3$: Static patch holography

-where $\sigma\in(-\pi/2,\pi/2)$, $\theta\in[0,\pi]$, and $\varphi\in[0,2\pi)$.
 Here the radius of curvature $l_{dS}$ has been set to $1$.
 Future and past null infinities $\mathcal{I}^\pm$ are located at $\sigma=\pm\pi/2$, respectively.
 Once an observer is defined as a causal worldline in spacetime, de Sitter spacetime has the particularity to possess observer-dependent horizons.
-Indeed, the region that an observer can send and receive signals never covers the whole universe.
-Such a region is often called the static patch -- or causal region -- of the observer and it is bounded by a cosmological horizon.
+Indeed, the region where an observer can send and receive signals never covers the whole universe.
+Such a region is often called the static patch -- or causal region -- of the observer and it is bounded by a cosmological horizon.\footnote{As mentioned in footnote 2, the static patch in this paper is not necessarily described by a time-independent metric.}

-Contrary to black hole horizons, cosmological horizons depend on the worldline of the observer, as they are constructed as the union of the causal past and causal future of the future and past endpoints of the worldline.
-The horizon can be made manifest by writing the dS metric in static coordinates,
+Contrary to black hole horizons, cosmological horizons depend on the worldline of the observer, as they are constructed as the union of the causal past and causal future of the future and past endpoints of the worldline. {The observer's and antipodal observer's worldlines are given by $\theta=\pi$ (south pole) and $\theta=0$ (north pole) in the conformal coordinates, respectively.} The {cosmological} horizon can be made manifest by writing the dS metric in static coordinates,

 where $t\in\mathbb{R}$ and $r\in[0,1]$.
 The worldline of the observer is located at $r\rightarrow 0$, and its cosmological horizon is at $r=1$.
 Note that this coordinate system only covers the static patch of the observer.
 In particular, there is no global future-directed timelike Killing vector in dS spacetime.